-- 1. On the Service button of the WebManager, click Stop Cluster. - 2.
-On the Service button of the WebManager, click Stop Mirror Agent. - 3.
+- 1. On Service of the WebManager, click Stop Cluster. - 2.
+On Service of the WebManager, click Stop Mirror Agent. - 3.
 Insert a floppy disk into the floppy disk drive of the server that is specified as a master server by the Builder. - 4.
 Insert the floppy disk in the server specified as the master server when you created the configuration data by using the Builder.
-Do either (A) or (B) depending on the floppy disk type you have saved the data by the Builder: - (A) If you created the configuration data on a Linux computer, run the following command with the -l option:
+Do either (A) or (B) depending on the floppy disk type you have saved the data by the Builder: - (A) If you created the configuration data on a Linux computer, run the following command with the -1 option: